Embrace new opportunities and build profound connections.

 The Residential Student Competencies define the learning, growth, and development our residents can expect while living on campus.
 Each phase of living on campus at Creighton invites students to ask intentional questions about themselves and their identities, their relationship to others, and how they can become leaders in a global society.
 The Residential Student Competencies define the learning, growth, and development our residents can expect while living on campus.
 These competencies guide and direct the class-year programming structure of the Department of Residential Life.
 Additionally, students are encouraged to use these competencies to create individual learning goals to make the most of their experiences.

 In the Jesuit, Catholic tradition at Creighton University, the concept of community is paramount in a student’s collegiate experience.
 Whether it is a student organization, a residence hall floor, or a homeless shelter, the ongoing creation of community is critical to the development of a service of faith that promotes justice.
 The Department of Residential Life at Creighton University has a rich tradition of providing its students opportunities to serve the community.
 This is also part of a larger, university-wide priority to be mindful of its role as a corporate citizen and for other efforts within the University.

-Our Freshman Communities include Academic Success Centers, dedicated spaces for personal academic support and studying.
+Our Freshman Communities include Success Hubs, dedicated spaces for personal academic support and studying.

 Inter Residence Hall Government

 Inter Residence Hall Government provides students the opportunity to engage with staff, host programs, and work to improve the residential experience at Creighton.